 Surveys the major areas of social psychology, the science of human behavior in social situations.
 Emphasizes an understanding of the important methods, terms, theories and findings in social psychology.
-Prerequisite: TPSYCH 100
+Prerequisite: either TPSYCH 100 or PSYCH 101.

 This course will be a survey of the main topics of social psychology.
 Social psychology focuses on 1.) how individuals perceive themselves in relation to others (social perception), 2.) how the behavior of individuals is influenced by the social environment (social influence) and 3.) how individuals interact with others (social relation).

 Understand the definition of social psychology, and identify how social psychology differs from other fields of psychology and other social sciences.

 Understand concepts related to how individuals develop and maintain perceptions of themselves AND others and how self-perception influences behavior.

 Understand how attitudes are formed and the ways in which attitudes can be changed and measured.

 Understand the processes involved in the formation and maintenance of close relationships.